If you or a loved one has taken Onglyza and suffered heart failure, you may have a legal claim against the manufacturer of Onglyza.

 Launched in 2009, Onglyza works to keep the hormone incretin from being broken down, stimulating insulin production and slowing digestion.
 Manufactured by AstraZeneca, the drug made $709 million in 2012, and analysts initially predicted that by 2018, annual sales of the drug could skyrocket to $2.47 billion.
 While common side effects were known to include respiratory tract infection, headache and urinary tract infection, a company-sponsored study of 16,000 patients showed that Onglyza might increase the risk of heart failure —a fatal condition in which the heart is unable to adequately pump blood to the heart, interrupting all biological functioning.
 Known as SAVOR, the study found that patients on Onglyza were 27 percent more likely to be hospitalized for heart failure, translating to an extra 0.6 percent of patients being hospitalized at 12 months.

-Due to this increased risk of heart failure, a panel of advisors to the Food and Drug Administration (FDA) voted in April that the drug’s label should be updated to carry warnings of the risk.
 The FDA has not advised patients to stop using the drug, but this recent study may be cause for patients to reevaluate their drug regimen with their doctor.
 Furthermore, research has also shown a possible connection between Onglyza and chronic pancreatitis, which may lead to pancreatic cancer.
 Pancreatic cancer is one of the deadliest forms of cancer, and can be very difficult to diagnose in its early stages.
 As the potential link between Onglyza and cancer is being explored, cancer patients and their families may wish to consider their legal options.

 It can be devastating to learn that a medication that was supposed to help someone actually ended up doing more harm than good.
 At Pogust Braslow & Millrood, we believe individuals who have suffered injury or the loss of a loved one due to Onglyza side effects have the right to pursue just compensation for their damages.
 We have a track record of successfully litigating against the manufacturers of dangerous drugs.
 If you or your loved one was harmed by Onglyza, let us seek justice for you.
 For a free consultation, contact us online or call 1-888-348-6787.